GedalyaKrycer/screen-it/README.md

 #### Key Features

 * Added about 10 new components, implementing greater "Separation of concerns".
 This also allowed for small components (like icons and modals) to be reused across the app.
-* Updated name, created logo and made many minor misc ui updates.
+* Updated name to "Seeit", created logo and made many minor misc ui updates.
 * Added illustrations for the default state.
 * Added a toggle button to switch between card and list view
 * Removed categories dropdown, instead pulling these from the API